Condiments and Metabolic Health: The Surprising Link You Need to Know

 Seek out condiments that use natural flavor enhancers like herbs, spices, and citrus juices.
 These can provide depth and complexity to your meals without compromising metabolic health.

-consider Homemade Options
+Consider Homemade Options

-Otherwise, make your own condiments at home!
+Otherwise, make your condiments at home!
 This way, you have full control over the ingredient list.
 It will be much easier to avoid added sugars, refined oils, and artificial additives.
 Experiment with fresh ingredients and herbs to create unique and flavorful alternatives.

-Mango salsa: Salsa is a refreshing and flavorful condiment that can enhance the taste of any grilled dish.
-The vibrant mix of flavors adds a zesty kick without compromising your metabolic health.
+Mango salsa: Salsa enhances the taste of any grilled dish!
+Best of all, it adds a zesty kick without compromising your metabolic health.
 In a bowl, combine one chopped mango with diced tomatoes, red onion, jalapeño, sea salt, garlic powder, lime juice, and chives.

 Primal Kitchen Unsweetened Ketchup